What to Expect

 We’ve been working with law enforcement divers in agencies around California for many years, we’re usually able to quickly build a good working relationship with the first responder team that allows our resources to dovetail efficiently with their work.

-If it’s not yet appropriate for us to start a search, we can act as a liaison between law enforcement and loved ones.
+If it’s not yet appropriate for us to start a search, we can act as a liaison between you and law enforcement.
 We’ve been doing this long enough that we can explain the work conducted by first responders, and help families understand what to expect.
-We find that this benefits both families and first responders.
+We find that this benefits everyone.

 We’ll also ask about any witnesses to the event, and whether they’re available to us.
 A “point last seen” is critical to narrowing our search and having a good starting point for a search.
 We may ask about the body composition and size of the victim, and what they were wearing.
 This is critical in helping us correctly identify sonar images we see.
 A person in hip waders, for example, looks very different from an individual in swim trunks.